Young people took on fossil fuels and won. What’s next?

 - Deep Read ( 4 Min. )

-Grace Gibson-Snyder is a sixth-generation Montanan whose great-great-great grandmother came to the state in a covered wagon.
+Grace Gibson-Snyder is a sixth-generation Montanan whose great-great-great-grandmother came to the state in a covered wagon.

 The 19-year-old is one of the plaintiffs in a landmark win for climate change handed down this week.
 “It’s one of the strongest decisions on climate change ever issued,” says Michael Gerrard, director of the Sabin Center for Climate Change Law at Columbia University’s law school.